Monotonicity in inverse medium scattering on unbounded domains: Introduction

-Besides this monotonicity relation, the second main ingredient of our analysis are so-called \emph{localized wave functions}, which are special solutions to scattering problems corresponding to suitably chosen incident waves that have arbitrarily large norm on some prescribed region $B\tm\Rd$, while at the same time having arbitrarily small norm a different prescribed region $D\tm\Rd$, assuming that $\Rd\setminus\ol{D}$ is connected and $B\not\tm D$.
+Besides the monotonicity relation, the second main ingredient of our analysis are so-called \emph{localized wave functions}, which are special solutions to scattering problems corresponding to suitably chosen incident waves that have arbitrarily large norm on some prescribed region $B\tm\Rd$, while at the same time having arbitrarily small norm on a different prescribed region $D\tm\Rd$, assuming that $\Rd\setminus\ol{D}$ is connected and $B\not\tm D$.
 This generalizes corresponding results on so-called localized potentials for the Laplace equation established in \cite{gebauer2008localized}.
-The arguments that we use to prove the existence of such localized wave functions are inspired by the analysis of the factorization method (see \cite{Bru01,Kir98,kirsch1999factorization,kirsch2002music} for the origins of the method and \cite{hanke2011sampling,harrach2013recent,kirsch2008factorization} for recent overviews), and of the linear sampling method for the inverse medium scattering problem (see, e.g.,~\cite{cakoni2014qualitative,colton1996simple}).
+The arguments that we use to prove the existence of such localized wave functions are inspired by the analysis of the factorization method (see \cite{Bru01,Kir98,kirsch1999factorization,kirsch2002music} for the origins of the method and \cite{hanke2011sampling,harrach2013recent,kirsch2008factorization} for recent overviews), and of the linear sampling method for the inverse medium scattering problem (see, e.g.,~\cite{cakoni2014qualitative,CakColMon11,colton1996simple}).

-It is interesting to note that, in contrast to most factorization and linear sampling methods, the characterizations of the support of the scattering objects in terms of the far field operator developed in this work are independent of so-called transmission eigenvalues (see, e.g., \cite{cakoni2014qualitative,colton2013inverse}).
+It is interesting to note that the characterizations of the support of the scattering objects in terms of the far field operator developed in this work are independent of so-called transmission eigenvalues (see, e.g., \cite{cakoni2014qualitative,CakColHad16,colton2013inverse} and \cite{Lec09}).
 On the other hand, the monotonicity relation for the far field operator is somewhat related to well-known monotonicity principles for the phases of the eigenvalues of the so-called scattering operator, which have been discussed, e.g., in \cite{kirsch2013inside}, where they have actually been utilized to characterize transmission eigenvalues.
 The latter have recently been extended to monotonicity relations for the difference of far field operators in \cite{lakshtanov2016difference} that are closely related to our results.
 Our work substantially extends the results in \cite{lakshtanov2016difference}, using very different analytical tools.